StrangeButUntrue/micropython-ri5/docs/library/machine.WDT.rst

    Feed the WDT to prevent it from resetting the system.
 The application should place this call in a sensible place ensuring that the WDT is only fed after verifying that everything is functioning correctly.

+   On the RI5, note that if you've used a particular WDT before ever, feeding it starts it running, even if it wasn't running after a reset!
+The system seems to remember that a WDT has been used even after a full power off, although it may reset to the default timeout.